Robert-Lark/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React is a library created by the facebook team that allows developers to use a component centered approach to development.
+It saves alot of time by creating re-usable componants that can be populated with data.

 1. Describe component state.

 Component state is a hook that allows for the implentation of data via the switching and controlling of the state the data is in.
+I think of it like a way to automatically change the arguments you feed your props.

 1. Describe props.

 Props are placeholders that allow you to pass values and data down the component chain.
+They allow you to populate your components with data.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?